kleutzinger/norcal-ssbm-power-ranker-pgstats.com/README.md

 ## Other Notes

 This is a quick and dirty script.
 Could be improved in a number of ways (see github issues)

+## Todo:

+- [ ] rewrite combined player ids when adding sets to the database
+- [ ] use sqlite for everything
+- [ ] move models to their own file (?)
+- [ ] display sqlite data in streamlit as a table
+- [ ] trim down player model by removing results data (keep the profile data, though (maybe rename to metadata))
+- [ ] run data analysis on the data as sqlite
+- [ ] deploy something to dokku